SERVICE CHARGE: SIMPLY NOT ACCEPTABLE

 At the crux of ‘ROX’ is the need for a defined strategy that sets out purpose and generates trackable data.

 During the event, we provided guests with an Experience Makers ‘ROX’ Assessment Tool card, which provided a template for formulating strategy and a way to identify gaps in current delivery.

 There is long way to go before making a definitive link between individual experiences and investment return but a good place to start is by defining and finding ways to measure the impact you hope to achieve for your customer.

 And that is something the customer will value too.

-Join us at our next event held in collaboration with Gresb and Experience Makers partners, RealService to find our more about the topic and how you can get involved with pioneering new ways to measure impact in property.
+Read about our follow up event held in collaboration with Gresb and Experience Makers partners, RealService pioneering new ways to measure impact in property.